Yasemin Allen

-Yasemin Kay Allen (born 10 July 1989) is an English actress.
+Yasemin Kay Allen (born 10 July 1989) is a British-Turkish actress.

 Early years

-Yasemin Kay Allen, born 10 July 1989, in London, is the daughter of an English father Dudley Allen and English-born actress and singer Sonja Eady.
-Eady has been known as Suna Yıldızoğlu following her first marriage in 1974 to the Turkish actor Kayhan Yıldızoğlu, upon which she also gained Turkish citizenship.
-Her mother's adopted Turkish citizenship means that Yasemin is a dual Turkish-British citizen despite not being ethnically Turkish.
-She stated that she is of English 50% descent and of Australian 25% descent.

-She has a brother named Kaan.
-Her family moved to Turkey when she was three months old.
-She went to Australia with her mother after she completed her elementary school.
-There she took cinema, television, drama and Japanese courses.
-She earned scholarship from University of Queensland.
-She returned to Turkey when she was eighteen.
-Then graduated from Müjdat Gezen Konservatuarı with degree of Theater Arts.
+Allen was born in London, one of two children of English father Dudley Allen and the English actress and singer Sonja Eady who, with her first marriage to Turkish actor Kayhan Yıldızoğlu, had gained Turkish citizenship.
+When she was three months old, her family moved to Turkey.
+She went to Australia with her mother after she completed elementary school, where she took cinema, television, drama and Japanese courses and earned a scholarship from the University of Queensland.
+She returned to Turkey when she was 18, and, in 2008, graduated from Müjdat Gezen Konservatuarı with degree in Theater Arts.

 Career

-Television series
+Television

-The same year she played the leading role in the Turkish television series Elif.
-In 2010 she starred as Elena in the series Kavak Yelleri (Turkish version of Dawson's Creek), and Juliette in another TV series Yerden Yüksek.She performed French and Russian accents for this roles.
-She can do various accents in Turkish and English.
-She played with her mother for third time in "Elif", "Yerden Yüksek", "46 Yok Olan".
+In 2008, Allen was cast in the leading role in the Turkish television series Elif.
+In 2010 she starred as Elena in the series Kavak Yelleri (the Turkish version of Dawson's Creek), and Juliette in the series Yerden Yüksek.
 In 2011 she played Pelin Akça in Hayat Devam Ediyor.
-In 2013 she played Irmak Tunalı in the series Merhamet based on novel.
-She then starred as Defne Sultan in the epic drama series Muhteşem Yüzyıl.
+In 2013 she played Irmak Tunalı in the series Merhamet, then starred as Defne Sultan in the epic drama series Muhteşem Yüzyıl.

-In the same year she played the character Sibel in the gang drama series Şeref Meselesi; the character was shot to death in the 21st episode, thus ended her role of the series.
+In the same year she played the character Sibel in the gang drama series Şeref Meselesi.
+That was followed by the series 46 Yok Olan, Fi, İyi Günde Kötü Günde, Menajerimi Ara, The Usual Suspects, Erkek Severse, Dokuz Oğuz, The Last Day, The Turkish Detective, Bahar, To Love, To Lose and, as of 2026, continues with her long-time role in Back Streets.

-Web series

-With her mother Suna Yıldızoğlu, Erdal Beşikçioğlu, Melis Birkan, she played in mini series 46 Yok Olan about genetic professor.

-She had guest role in series "Fi" based novel.

-As of January 2019, Allen co-stars in season 7 and 8 of the British action drama series Strike Back as Russian agent "Katrina Zarkova".

-Films
+Film

 In 2013, Yasemin Allen starred alongside Turkish singer Özcan Deniz in her film debut Su ve Ateş, playing the leading role Yağmur Efe.
-She played in romantic comedy "Dönerse Senindir" with Murat Boz, İrem Sak, Uraz Kaygılaroğlu.

-Commercial
+That was followed by the 2016 romantic comedy Dönerse Senindir and the 2018 film Dorothy's Theory.

+Commercials

-Yasemin Allen was a finalist in the L'Oréal' competition.
-With Muhteşem Yüzyıl's co-star Aras Bulut İynemli, she played in "Sprite: Acımasız Gerçekler".
-In 2013, she appeared in the shopping site advertisements of N11.com.
+In 2008, Allen was a finalist in the L'Oréal' Face Competition and, in 2014, hosted the Elite Miss Turkey Beauty Contest.
+She appeared in commercials for Sprite, TTNET, and the shopping site N11.com.

+Personal life

+In 2014, at the Turkey Elle Style Awards, Allen was nominated as Most Stylish Actress.

+In 2026, Allen married former FBI agent Erdal Kaya.